poeapp/docs/COLORS.md

 ## Color Customization

-To start customizing colors, click the gear in the top right of the App.
+To start customizing colors, click the gear in the top right of the App ([watch the video](https://gfycat.com/achingwillingdrake)).
 In the `Colors` field, you will enter JSON data which can be validated at [jslint](http://www.jslint.com/).
 After hitting the save icon, you will get a green check if it was successfully saved, otherwise you will get an error message saying invalid JSON.

 ### Prefixes